Roly5573/Advice-Project/README.md

 # Design
 - Initially I used a rough sketch to see what I wanted to achieve.
-- I started to use [Balsamiq](https://balsamiq.com/wireframes/) to create a layout, but because my site is mainly supplying directory style information with contact links, I found their basic structual layouts not very practical, and decided an ongoing column and row approach to adding contact details was a better solution.
+- I only used [Balsamiq](https://balsamiq.com/wireframes/) to create a layout of the sections of the website.
+-
 ## Technologies
 - HTML5
 - CSS3